anthonysicilia/LEATHER-AACL2022/README.md

 If you use our code and/or ideas from our paper, please consider citing us (and the authors of our dependencies).

+My contact information is available in the paper if you run into any issues with the code.
+Alternatively, feel free to raise an issue on this repo.

 ### Notable Version
 The code was run using the following versions:
  - h5py==3.6.0